peruzzoarthur/posts/react-chromajs/README.md

-#### React Chromajs Select Menu
+### React Chromajs Select Menu

-This is a React Vite Typescript project with shadcn/ui.
-[Setup instructions](https://ui.shadcn.com/docs/installation/vite)
+This is a React Typescript project [setup with Vite with shadcn/ui.](https://ui.shadcn.com/docs/installation/vite)

 Install dependencies: